Gokulfullstackdev/offline_queue/README.md

 A Flutter application demonstrating offline-first architecture with local SQLite storage and cloud synchronization using Firebase Firestore.
 This app allows users to create notes offline and automatically syncs them when connectivity is restored.

+1.Prompt

+How to design an offline-first sync queue in Flutter using Hive?
+I need persistent queue storage, retry support, idempotency handling,and durability across app restarts.
+The queue should support add_note and update_note actions.

+2.Prompt (Iteration)

+How can I prevent duplicate writes when retrying offline sync operations in Firestore?I need idempotent behavior for add_note actions.

+3.Prompt

+What is a simple retry mechanism suitable for a mobile offline sync queue?
+I want to avoid battery drain and infinite retries.

 📱 Features
 Offline-First Architecture: Create and view notes without an internet connection